spaulg/backbone.storageProxy/README.md

 ## Storage Adapter Interface

-Each storage adapter must implement the Backbone.sync function.
+Each storage adapter must implement the sync function, matching the same function signature as Backbone.sync.

-This function is called by the storage proxy with the parameters as provided to the model or collection sync method, which is storage proxy overrides.
+This function is called by the storage proxy with the parameters as provided to the model or collection sync method, which the storage proxy overrides.

 ## Storage Adapter Result Callback